The Best Homemade Lava Lamp | Density Experiment

 It was combining the best of both worlds.

-Note: We found out that you don’t need a dark background and a backlight to make a spectacular lava lamp.
+Note: There is no need for a dark background and backlight to create a spectacular lava lamp.
+The lava lamp project is splendid the way it is.

 Lava lamp using a mixture of baby oil and vegetable oil.